Upcycled Clothing Brands To Know

-Beyond Retro are a Vintage retailer.
-Their sourcers search through 1,000s of vintage pieces to find those that are timeless and ideal for us.
+Beyond Retro is a Vintage retailer.
+Its sources search through 1,000s of vintage pieces to find those that are timeless and ideal for us.
 But only 1 out of 1,000 pieces make it to the shop floor.
 Beyond Retro creatively found a solution the other 999 pieces that didn’t make.
-They created their own upcycled Label made only from secondhand fabrics.
+It created their own upcycled Label made only from secondhand fabrics.

 Taking the pieces that didn’t make the cut and sort them into huge piles of fabrics.
-They then redesign them based off future fashion trend predictions.
+They then redesign them based on future fashion trend predictions.
 Turning the past into the future.
 Another key feature is the price range, making it easier for conscious consumers to shop ethically.
-Label Nathan Swap Front Sweatshirt by Beyond Retro Vintage Clothing

-This list would not be a complete without one the founding fathers of ethical fashion – Patagonia.
-Patagonia have been paving the way forward in the ethical fashion space since 1973.
+This list would not be complete without one of the founding fathers of ethical fashion – Patagonia.
+Patagonia has been paving the way forward in the ethical fashion space since 1973.
 The outdoor wear brand started using recycled plastic bottles to make their garments back in 1993!
 That’s what I call pushing the boundaries.

-Patagonia use this recycled plastic to create their fleeces, shorts and jackets in their Re\\\collection.
-They also have a real cool recycling scheme.
+Patagonia uses this recycled plastic to create their fleeces, shorts, and jackets in their Re\\\collection.
+They also have a really cool recycling scheme.
 If you own one of their clothes, and it can’t be repaired, you can hand it into one of their shops to be recycled and reused.
 Saving tonnes of clothing from ending up in the landfill and making the fabrics lifetime last much longer.
 Keep doing what you’re doing Patagonia!

 Zero Waste Daniel is one of the most interesting brands I’ve come across.
 Founded by the New York design Daniel Silverstein. every single piece is made from 100% scrap material.
 Because of this it has a very distinctive patchwork design.
 Yet Daniel makes his pieces look so sleek.
 He creates both your basics and one of a kind pieces.
 Check them out, they really are a marvelous sustainable fashion brand.